 \section{Conclusion}

-High-resolution spherical data is ubiquitous in application domains ranging from robotics to climate science.
-Safety-critical downstream tasks based on fisheye cameras, such as collision avoidance in autonomous driving, require precise 3D spatial information to be extracted from 2D spherical images, and we therefore proposed to incorporate the geometry without projection distortions by training with images directly on the sphere.
-To implement this idea, we constructed the efficient vision tranformer HEAL-SWIN, combining the HEALPix spherical grid with the SWIN transformer.
-We showed superior performance of our HEAL-SWIN model on the sphere, in comparison to a comparable SWIN model on flat images, for depth estimation and semantic segmentation on automotive fisheye images.
+We constructed the efficient spherical vision tranformer HEAL-SWIN, combining the HEALPix spherical grid with the SWIN transformer.
+We showed superior performance of our model on the sphere, in comparison to a baseline SWIN model, for depth estimation and semantic segmentation on automotive and indoor fisheye images.

 Although showing high performance already in its present form, HEAL-SWIN still has ample room for improvement.
 Firstly, in the presented setup, the grid is cut along base pixels to cover half of the sphere, leaving parts of the image uncovered while parts of the grid are unused.
 This could be improved by descending with the boundary into the nested structure of the grid and adapting the shifting strategy accordingly.
 Secondly, the relative position bias currently does not take into account the different base pixels around the poles and around the equator.
 This could be solved by a suitable correction deduced from the grid structure.
 Thirdly, the UNet-like architecture we base our setup on, is not state-of-the-art in tasks like semantic segmentation.
 Adapting a modern vision transformer decoder head to HEALPix could boost performance even further.

 Finally, our setup is not yet equivariant with respect to rotations of the sphere.
 For equivariant tasks like semantic segmentation or depth estimation, a considerable performance boost can be expected from making the model equivariant~\cite{gerken2022}.
 In this context it would also be very interesting to investigate equivariance with respect to local transformations.
 This has been thoroughly analyzed for CNNs in~\cite{cohen2019gauge,cheng2019covariance, gerken2021geometric} and a gauge equivariant transformer has been proposed in~\cite{He2021GaugeET}.